Netatalk/netatalk/INSTALL.md

 Optional:

   - avahi or mDNSresponder           (for Zeroconf support)
+  - cmark-gfm                        (for converting Markdown to plain text)
   - cracklib and cracklib dictionary (for password strength check in afppasswd)
-  - Docbook XSL and xsltproc         (for manpages & manual documentation)
+  - Docbook XSL, non-namespaced      (for manpages & manual documentation)
-  - GLib 2 and D-Bus                 (for afpstats support)
+  - GLib 2 and GIO                   (for afpstats support)
   - Kerberos V                       (for krbV UAM support)
   - libacl                           (for ACL support)
   - libldap                          (for LDAP support)